Suggest a Songfact / Artistfact

 Stevens got the lyrics from a hymn book he found at a bookstore while looking for song ideas.
 It was a children's hymn by Eleanor Farjeon, who also wrote a lot of children's poetry.
 Stevens explained on The Chris Isaak Hour: "I accidentally fell upon the song when I was going through a slightly dry period and I needed another song or two for Teaser And The Firecat.
 I came across this hymn book, found this one song, and thought, This is good.
 I put the chords to it and then it started becoming associated with me."

-Rick Wakeman, who later became a member of Yes, played keyboards.
+Rick Wakeman, who later became a member of Yes, played keyboards on this track.
 He claims he was never paid for his work.

 This was Stevens' first single that did better in America than in England.
 "Peace Train" and "Wild World" were not released in the US.